PalisadoesFoundation/.github/profile/CONTRIBUTING.md

 5. Repeatedly ignore PR requested changes from reviewers
 6. Resolve Code Rabbit suggestions without implementing them.
 7. Use AI to generate generic plans of action without an in-depth knowledge of the code base.
 This is not helpful for us.
+8. Delete all comments in the submitted edited files.

 As expected, we need contributors who are interested in coding with a proven track record.
 This is an unfortunate development but the recent abuse of the system has given us no choice.